2023 Best Communication & Journalism Schools in Florida

 While working on their degree, communication and journalism majors at UCF accumulate an average of around $22,916 in student debt.

-Florida Gulf Coast University came in at #8 in this year’s edition of the Best Communication & Journalism Schools in Florida ranking.
-FGCU is a large public school located in the large suburb of Fort Myers.
+Florida Gulf Coast University did quite well in this year’s ranking of the best schools for communication and journalism students.
+It came in at #8 on the list.
+FGCU is a fairly large public school located in the suburb of Fort Myers.

 On average, communication and journalism graduates from FGCU take out $22,030 in student loans while working on their degree.
 This translates to an average monthly loan payment of $162, based on a 10-year repayment plan.

-Full Communication & Journalism at Florida Gulf Coast University Report
+Read full report on Communication & Journalism at Florida Gulf Coast University

-With a ranking of #9, University of South Florida - Main Campus did quite well on this year’s best schools for communication and journalism students.
-USF Tampa is a very large public school located in the large city of Tampa.
+University of South Florida - Main Campus landed the #9 spot in the 2023 rankings for the best communication and journalism programs.
+USF Tampa is a fairly large public school located in the city of Tampa.

 While working on their degree, communication and journalism majors at USF Tampa accumulate an average of around $22,007 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $181.